KellenWatt/FIRST-lessons/c++/03-Variables/README.md

 When you want to represent a single character, this uses the `char` type.
 You can write a `char` value by using a single character, surrounded by single-quotes ('').
+For example, `'d'` is a character literal for the letter "d".
 This isn't necessarily something you'll use often, so this is more of a curiosity.

 **Sidebar**: The concept of "letters" doesn't really exist in programming.
 Instead, we refer to everything as a character.
 Since all text is technically represented